How to Divide Office Space

 Try Office Furniture

 Using office furniture strategically placed in arrangements that resemble rooms can be a wonderful way to divvy up an open floor plan and create different work areas, meeting areas, and collaborative areas.
+Even arranging each business desk strategically can help divide your office space.

 High-backed chairs and couches are great at helping to create an illusion of privacy, as do things like bookshelves and stacking cubes, while also providing plenty of extra storage space to keep things hidden and out of the way.
 Rugs, lamps, and other accent pieces can help unify a certain area and keep it delineated from the others, too.